zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/providing-help-text-and-predefined-values.md

 # Providing Help Text and Predefined Values

-Form fields can have help text, placeholder text, and predefined values.
+Form fields can be configured to have help text, placeholder text, and predefined values that assist users in understanding and filling out a form.

 * **Help Text:** Text that appears as a sub-heading to the field label, but does not appear in the field entry area.
 Enter help text in the Basic tab of the field's sidebar menu.